rvoortman/breastfeed-tracker/README.md

 - Make the app suitable for more devices
 - Test the app and report bugs
 - Add feature requests

+To guarantee some kind of consistency within the app code, a linter is added.
+To use the linter locally install the npn packages with `npm install` and then running `npm run lint`.

 ## License